 Do cats pant?

-While cats do sometimes pant, it is not a normal thing for them to do.
-We are all used to seeing dogs pant, but if you notice your cat panting like a dog, it can be cause for concern.
+While cats do sometimes pant, it is not as common of a thing to do as it is for dogs.
 Panting can help cool your cat down, but it is typically a sign that your cat is overheated or stressed (or has an underlying health issue).
 If you notice your cat panting while out on an adventure, you should stop and take a break.

 So… how do cats cool themselves down?